 Attorney Gene A. Riddle has plenty of experience representing victims of police brutality and misconduct.
 Our lawyers know how to handle these types of claims to their clients’ advantage.
 One of the most successful related cases Attorney Riddle worked on resulted in a $5 million verdict for his client. *Disclaimer: Any case result information provided on any portion of this website should not be understood as a promise of any particular result in a future case.

 In this case, the courts found the Wayne County Sheriff Department negligent after the claimant brought one former deputy’s cruel and unusual punishment to light in the federal courts.
 The claimant won $1.5 million in actual damages and $3.5 million in punitive damages for the deputy’s criminal actions, which involved demanding sex from inmates.
 This is just one example of a police misconduct case our attorneys successfully won.

-Riddle & Brantley has 160 years of combined legal experience amongst its attorneys.
+Riddle & Brantley has nearly 200 years of combined legal experience amongst its attorneys.
 We understand how to handle police brutality and misconduct cases and are not afraid to take them to trial.
 We truly care about our clients and always put them first.
 We are especially passionate about cases involving civil rights violations, as we believe no individual – criminal defendant or not – should have to suffer this type of wrongdoing.

 Know Your Rights – Get Answers – Call Riddle & Brantley

 The United States Constitution and the Civil Rights Act of 1964 are two of the main legal doctrines giving citizens basic civil rights.
 Knowing your rights while talking to officers and during stops can help you recognize when an officer is illegally infringing upon them.
 For instance, you have a basic civil right to be free from racial profiling, discrimination and harassment.
 If an officer singled you out because of how you look, dress, talk, or act, you could have a case of police misconduct on your hands.